 Andrew: We see this as an extension of our commerce tools.
 The POS works on any modern device (desktop, iPad, Android tablet, iPhone), is chip and pin enabled by default, and allows for modern payments.
 It incorporates the same tools as the rest of our system, like smart flags, modern customer profiles, and international addresses.

 One “cool” feature is the extensibility of the order, customer, and product record.
 With our system, you can have an unlimited number of custom fields.
 This allows a winery to collect information that is unique to them—and perfect for crafting custom communications and more personal touchpoints.

-Dave: So what is your vision for the POS tool?
+CPL: So what is your vision for the POS tool?
 How can it achieve its goals while taking into account the complexity of different needs of different types of winery tasting room sizes and experiences?
 Think VGS Chateau Potelle versus Flora Springs.

 Andrew: Our POS was designed first for Opus One—so that will give you an idea of where it started.
 Our vision is that the core functionality is there and then via the open APIs, webhooks, and customizable fields, our partners will customize the functionality to meet the unique demands of individual wineries.

 This is something we’ve seen at Shopify.
 They have thousands of apps.
 Today we have seven—but over time it will grow.

 CPL: All the data and stories I read are pointing at mobile commerce and have for some time.
 [Readers can find an example here.]
 How can a winery draw attention to their mobile experience leading to a purchase or a higher AOP?

 Andrew: Mobile is 63% of all web traffic.
 Historically, purchasing on a mobile device was very tough.
 Entering your address and credit card in a form on a phone is often painful.
 Network connectivity can be painful, too.